Intracorneal Ring Segments

 Device description

-The intrastromal corneal ring (ICR) is a device designed to correct mild-to-moderate myopia by flattening the anterior corneal curvature without encroaching on the visual axis.
+The intrastromal corneal ring (ICR) is designed to correct mild-to-moderate myopia by flattening the anterior corneal curvature without encroaching on the visual axis.
 The device is an open-ended PMMA transparent ring with an outer diameter (R2) of 8.1 mm and an inner diameter (R1) of 6.8 mm, and the curvature conforms to that of the cornea.
-It is precision lathe-cut to ±0.01 mm as a hexagonal-shaped section of a cone with positioning holes for manipulation.[17]
-It is inserted through a peripheral radial incision made with a diamond knife at two-thirds corneal depth in to a 360° peripheral intrastromal channel created with specially designed instruments.
-Anterior corneal curvature is changed by using rings of different thicknesses.[18]
+It is precision lathe-cut to ±0.01 mm as a hexagonal-shaped section of a cone with positioning holes for manipulation.[19]
+It is inserted through a peripheral radial incision made with a diamond knife at two-thirds corneal depth into a 360° peripheral intrastromal channel created with specially designed instruments.
+Anterior corneal curvature is changed by using rings of different thicknesses.[20]

 View Image